Something I am realizing lately is how much we all numb ourselves. Numb our feelings. Our truths. Our emotions.

 If you are trying to escape, reframe your thinking.
 What could be more constructive right now?
 How can you truly feel and release this uncomfortable feeling?

 If you need some help with this, I can help with personalized 1:1 coaching.
-I am accepting 2 clients for July!
+I am accepting 2 clients now!
 Click here for more information & to apply.

 Remember, ever let anyone dull your sparkle, especially not yourself.